RaphaelCausse/Makefile/README.md

 Makefile template for small to medium sized C/C++ projects, for Linux and Windows.

-You can build the project in two modes: Release or Debug.
+You can build the project in two modes : Release or Debug.

 By default, the build is in Release mode.